 8. Check Out Fish Fry Fridays

 Oistins Fish Fry Friday is an absolute must when visiting Barbados.
 This weekly party and fish festival is held on a serene beach on Barbados’ southwest coast and it’s the perfect place to meet new friends, both foreign and local.

 You won’t find a better plate of fish anywhere on the island.
 The food is delicious, the atmosphere is great, and there is a lot of dancing and music.
 Everybody seems to be in a good mood — it is Friday after all!
 Going to the Oistins Fish Fry is one of the best things to do in Barbados at night.

 To get to Oistins, you need to take an Oistins, Airport, Silver Sands, Sam Lords Castle, Fairy Valley or St. Christopher bus, depending on where you are staying.
 Either way, the cost is $2 BBD per person per ride.

 9. Caribbean Crop Over

-When the sugar industry on the island declined in the 1940’s, this famous festival followed suit, but luckily it was revived along with other elements of Barbadian culture in 1974 and today it’s a culture infused extravaganza and it attracts hundreds of party lovers from around the world.
+When the sugar industry on the island declined in the 1940s, this famous festival followed suit, but luckily it was revived along with other elements of Barbadian culture in 1974 and today it’s a culture infused extravaganza that attracts hundreds of party lovers from around the world.